-Figure 4 Latitudinal bias distribution between RO LRTH and ECMWF LRTH (RO-ECMWF) during 2017.12-2018.2
+Figure 4 Latitudinal bias distribution between RO LRTH and ECMWF LRTH (RO-ECMWF) from 2017.12 to 2018.2 (DJF).

-Similar to Fig. 3-4, Fig. 5-6 introduce the global RO LRTH results, global bias distribution and the latitudinal bias distribution between RO LRTH and their corresponding ECMWF LRTH during JJA.
-Compared with DJF results, the LRTH results and the bias regulation during JJA is totally different.
-Similar with Fig.3, Fig. 5 illustrates the RO LRT results and the bias between RO LRTH and ECMWF LRTH during JJA in 2018.
-For the LRT results, both two RO LRT results show that the high tropopause region (yellow region in top two panels) broaden northward, and tropopause height over Antarctica raises obviously, compared with the DJF results.
-For the bias between RO LRTH and ECMWF LRTH, there are still apparent bias over mid latitude for both two RO results, which is similar with the DJF results, but over Antarctica, both FY3C and MetOp LRT show distinct negative bias, compared with ECMWF result, which is different from DJF results.
+Figs 5 and 6 introduce the global RO LRTH results, global bias distribution and the latitudinal bias distribution between RO LRTH and their corresponding ECMWF LRTH during JJA.
+Compared with the DJF results, the LRTH and the bias regulation during JJA results are totally different.
+Similar to Fig.3, Fig. 5 illustrates the RO LRT results and the bias between RO LRTH and ECMWF LRTH during JJA in 2018.
+For LRT, both RO LRT results show that the high tropopause region (yellow region in Fig. 5a and b) broaden northward, and tropopause height over Antarctica rises obviously, compared to the DJF results.
+For the bias between RO LRTH and ECMWF LRTH, there is still apparent bias over mid latitudes for both RO results, which is similar to the DJF results.
+However, over Antarctica, both FY3C and MetOp LRT show distinct negative bias, compared with ECMWF results, which differ from the DJF.